UK Council for Psychotherapy

 Life is a journey to be experienced, not a problem to be solved.
 A.A.Milne

-Individuation & Self-Accountability Being healthily self(ish), anchored, centred in our own body, our inner sanctuary, in touch with our own values, conscience, integrity, inner authority, closely linked to our our personal, individual freedom, autonomy and relationships with others), we have a sense of our separateness - yet integrated wholeness, self-accountability (moving beyond our family of origin, culture, etc. - being on our own path of development, beyond self-doubt).
+Individuation & Self-Accountability Being healthily self(ish), anchored, centred in our own body, our inner sanctuary, in touch with our own freedom of spirit, values, conscience, integrity, inner authority, closely linked to our personal, individual freedom, autonomy and relationships with others), we have a sense of our separateness - yet integrated wholeness, self-accountability (moving beyond our family of origin, culture, etc. - being on our own path of development, beyond self-doubt).
+This can be disturbing (for as Nikos Kazantzakis quotes "A man needs a little madness, or else... he never dares cut the rope and be free").
 As Richard Rohr notes "We all must leave home to find a real and larger home, which is so important.
 The nuclear family has far too often been the enemy of the global family and mature, spiritual seeking."
-As we differentiate from others on our own authentic journey - being the person we want to be, expanding and experiencing our life meaning and purpose.
-This can be disturbing (for as Nikos Kazantzakis quotes "A man needs a little madness, or else... he never dares cut the rope and be free")
+As we differentiate from others on our own authentic journey - being the person we want to be, utilising our critical thinking, expanding and experiencing our life meaning and purpose, so we can be the person we want to be, get back in touch with who we are, choose who we want to be, connect with our inner life.

 Ways We Abandon Ourself Everyone at times has emotionally abandoned themselves - when we avoid pain rather than loving attend to our authentic feelings, including loneliness, heartbreak, helplessness.
 We may abandon ourself in one area, yet take responsibility in other areas (see also Abandoning Our Partner & Us In The Relationship).
-In a high maintenance relationship, we can isolate or abandon ourself relationally, organisationally, financially, physically - by not taking care of ourself & our body, feeling ungrounded - not anchored or inhabiting our body, having an unhealthy diet, emotionally - by being stuck in our head numbing our feelings, closing down or bypassing them and ignoring, denying or not expressing our feelings (or make others responsible for our feelings), sexually - e.g. by not expressing our sexuality or having unsafe sex or spiritually - by not taking personal responsibility for our own integrity, values, or taking time to nourish ourselves spiritually.
+In a high maintenance relationship, we can isolate or abandon ourself relationally, organisationally, financially, physically - by not taking care of ourself & our body, feeling ungrounded - not anchored or inhabiting our body, having an unhealthy diet, emotionally - by being stuck in our head - numbing our feelings, closing down or bypassing them and ignoring, denying or not expressing our feelings (or make others responsible for our feelings), sexually - e.g. by not expressing our sexuality or having unsafe sex or spiritually - by not taking personal responsibility for our own integrity, values, or taking time to nourish ourselves spiritually.
+As for taking responsibility for our feelings we may first need to address how we don't do this, attached to beliefs from our wounded self (e.g. blame others, feel like a victim, numb our feelings through unhelpful habits, addictions).
+We may then want to address our fears around taking responsibility for our feelings, why is it we do almost anything to avoid this, what is our script (e.g. if we take responsibility for our feelings, we will never get what we want, we don't deserve to take responsibility for our feelings - besides, it's selfish and that we should only take care of others' feelings, we don't have the time, we might become too vulnerable and controlled by others, our inner child is too needy and can't possibly meet these needs, should we take responsibility for ourselves, we'll end up alone, unhappy, because others will leave, we may outgrow or no longer want to be in our current relationship.
+In order to take responsibility for our feelings, we need to sense, reassure, love our own child within, take emotional responsibility.
+Other ways we can abandon ourselves may include staying distracted in our mind, stuck in our head rather than be present in our heart, judging our inner child for our feelings, rather than compassionately attending to them, or looking to others to take responsibility for us, maybe turning to unhelpful habits or addictions.
 Ways we can also abandon ourselves include not being on our own path, blindly following rules, loyalties, oaths, sacred cows, obligations, duties, taboos, being like a perfectionist, pleaser or fixer, judging ourself, becoming like a victim/martyr, over-defensive not speaking our truth or when our hooks or triggers become activated, allowing them to take us over, becoming low, depressed, compliant, angry or acquiring unhelpful habits or addictions.
 We may want to stay tuned to our body, feelings - welcoming them with compassion.
 When we abandon a part of us in specific ways, we may not only ignore, disrespect ourself, but also ignore the effect on others, who may also feel disrespected.

 Experience is not what happens to you; it's what you do with what happens to you.
 Aldous Huxley